This post may contain affiliate links. Please read our disclosure policy.

 But you could go farther—adding a dollop of sour cream, chopped scallions, and a drizzle of enchilada sauce or even hot sauce if you prefer.

-Additionally, you could add black beans, corn, chopped fresh tomatoes, and any other favorite cheese if you’d like.
+Additionally, you could add black beans, cooked corn kernels, chopped fresh tomatoes, and any other favorite cheese if you’d like.

 Chicken Enchilada Soup